Alzurana/GDScript-Utility-Scrap-Pouch/readme.md

 ## [RandomGeneratorLFSR](random_generator_lfsr/)
 It's a Linear Feedback Shift Register made in GDScript.
 It supports bit depths 2 to 24.
 If you need one for your project, you'll know.
 I'd recommend checking the godot internal documentation page for this.
-I tried to be very thourough with this.
 Alternatively check out [Wikipedia](https://en.wikipedia.org/wiki/Linear-feedback_shift_register).
 I first stumbled on them in [this talk about the making of pitfall](https://youtu.be/MBT1OK6VAIU?si=eEunfmleVTLEvtve).